Himanshu Rai (actor)

+Himaanshuu Rai is an Indian television actor known for his versatile performances in Hindi television.
+He gained recognition for portraying the prominent character Keshav Kulkarni in Mere Sai - Shraddha Aur Saburi.
+He was also seen playing the role of Kaushal Singh in Lekar Hum Deewana Dil on Dangal TV.

+Himaanshuu Rai is wored on a television show titled Tees Ke Paar Jab Mila Pyar, where he portrayed the character of Prakhar Sarpotdar.
+With his screen presence and natural acting style, he continues to establish himself as a promising face in the Indian television industry.

 Early life and education

 Himanshu Rai was born in the Sherpur, Ghazipur.
 He got his early education at Saraswati Shishu Mandir Dharanagar, Mohammadabad & Inter College Mohammadabad in Ghazipur, Uttar Pradesh, and completed his graduation from Veer Bahadur Singh Purvanchal University.
 He moved to Mumbai to pursue his career as an actor.